hit9/flask-idempotent2/README.md

 ### Unittests problem with flask.g

-`flask.g` can't be accessed outside flask request context, so I suggest you use a threading local object instead:
+`flask.g` can't be accessed outside flask request context, so I suggest you to use a threading local object instead:

 ```
 import threading